 Change your working hours or manage your time more effectively.
 Be realistic about deadlines and get help or delegate tasks if possible.
 Create time for yourself to relax after work each day and unwind before sleep.Change your working hours or manage your time more effectively.
 Be realistic about deadlines and get help or delegate tasks if possible.
 Create time for yourself to relax after work each day and unwind before sleep.We spend a third of our lives sleeping yet, within our lifetimes, most people will experience problems with sleeping at some stage.
 So, if you want a good night’s sleep, here are our top tips to getting more sleep and waking up refreshed.

-- Make sure you have the correct pillow and duvet to provide support and comfort.
-Natural and synthetic options exist to offer exceptionally light, soft and breathable solutions which are practical and long lasting.
-To find out how to choose the perfect pillow and duvet, why not read our buying guide and see if you can enjoy the good nights sleep you’ve always dreamed about.
+Make sure you have the correct pillow and duvet to provide support and comfort.
+Natural and synthetic options exist to offer exceptionally light, soft and breathable solutions, which are practical and long lasting.
+To find out how to choose the perfect pillow and duvet, why not read our buying guides and see if you can enjoy the good nights sleep you’ve always dreamed about.

-- If you can’t fall asleep, or do wake in the night and don’t drop off to sleep again straight away, try not to worry about it.
-There are few things that will prevent you sleeping more, than anxiety about not getting enough sleep.
-If you can’t get right back to sleep, then after about half an hour, get out of bed and do something non stimulating and boring in a low light until you feel sleepy again.
+If you can’t fall asleep, or do wake in the night and don’t drop off to sleep again straight away, try not to worry about it.
+There are few things that will prevent you from sleeping more than anxiety about not getting enough sleep.
+If you can’t get right back to sleep then, after about half an hour, get out of bed and do something non-stimulating and boring in a low light until you feel sleepy again.